During my workshops on participant-driven and participant-rich events people sometimes ask: “But what do you do with people who won’t participate.”

 Some people, when gently encouraged and supported to try participating, discover that it’s actually not such a terrible experience…in fact they quite like it!
 Often they become the biggest cheerleaders for increasing the amount of participation in events.

 But we cannot censor the use of participation-driven and participation-rich event designs because a few attendees are uncomfortable or resistant to them.
-To do so is to penalize the majority of attendees who benefit greatly from the opportunities they receive to create the event they want and to learn about what they want to learn from their peers during the event.
+To do so is to penalize the majority of attendees who benefit greatly from the opportunities they receive.
+Opportunities to create the event they want and to learn about what they want to learn from their peers during the event.

 So the next time someone tells you that “some people won’t like” the participatory event design you’re championing, point out that the tail may be wagging the proverbial dog.